Coinection/.github/profile/README.md

 # We're Coinection

-A new way to manage your (Euro) coin collection!
+A new way to manage your Euro coin collection!

 View our roadmap [here](https://coinection.features.vote).

+View and contribute to our Coin Open Data Initiative [here](https://github.com/Coinection/Open-Coin-Data).

 <!--